-John Mayer is one of the hottest guitarists on the planet, so it seems sensible to reflect that with a few licks approximating his style.
+John Mayer is now established as one of the planet's top guitarists, so it only seems right to honour that status with a few key licks approximating his style.

-You’ll notice we say approximate - clearly, it’s not possible to duplicate what another player may or may not come up with over any given backing track.
+You’ll notice we say approximate - obviously, it’s not possible to exactly mirror what another player may or may not come up with over any given backing track.

-In any case, we can still check out not only his style but those of his influences, to hopefully ‘retrace his steps’ in creating something that is original, but containing many of the most desirable attributes of all those players’ styles.
+But we can still check out not only his style but those of his key influences, to hopefully retrace his steps in coming up with something that's original, but contains many of the most desirable attributes of all those players’ styles.

 Though Mayer’s recorded output covers a whole range of styles, his playing can often be traced back to Clapton, Hendrix and SRV, with rhythmic, soulful lines, occasional hybrid/ fingerpicking and a touch-sensitive overdriven tone that allows the picking strength to vary the amount of drive.

 Though there are a couple of quicker ‘flurries’ here John uses these ideas sparingly, preferring to use rhythmic devices, such as playing slightly behind the beat to emphasise a certain phrase.
 Other techniques include a fairly shallow but rapid vibrato, quarter tone (or thereabouts) bluesy bends and double stop ‘piano’ style licks.

 We plugged a Knaggs Choptank straight into the studio Vox AC15 C1, turned up the normal channel for a mixture of pre and power amp drive and went for it...
 If volume is an issue, then try a fuzz/distortion pedal (these sound looser than an overdrive, which may sound too focused and bright) with a hint of compression to simulate the feel of a cranked amp.
 You’ll be surprised how authentic a result can be achieved at neighbour-friendly volume with the right tweaks.